 In any case, the lens that is usually included in the basic kit (18-55mm STM) already offers a more than acceptable optical quality.

 Olympus OM-D E-M10

-It is a camera that I personally love.
-It is mirrorless (EVIL), it has a high quality electronic viewfinder in addition to the rear touch screen and folding (up and down).
-It is small and light, and also the lenses of this system (Micro 4/3 system from Olympus and Panasonic) are smaller and lighter than those corresponding to SLR cameras, so it is perfect to carry the camera with you wherever you go .
+It is a camera that I love.
+It is mirrorless (EVIL), it has a high-quality electronic viewfinder in addition to the rear touch screen and folding (up and down).
+It is small and light, and the lenses of this system (Micro 4/3 system from Olympus and Panasonic) are smaller and lighter than those corresponding to SLR cameras, so it is perfect for carrying the camera with you you go.

-It offers very good image quality and is a camera for life.
+It offers excellent image quality and is a camera for life.
 The exterior design is based on the older Olympus OM analog cameras.

-It is very easy to use.
-It has 2 dials to configure the exposure parameters, which allows very fast and precise control.
+It is effortless to use.
+It has two dials to configure the exposure parameters, which allows high-speed and precise control.

-The E-M10 has at your disposal the entire catalog of lenses from Olympus, Panasonic and third-party brands that make lenses for Micro 4/3.
-It is also very easy to adapt and use old analog camera lenses.
+The E-M10 has at your disposal the entire catalog of lenses from Olympus, Panasonic, and third-party brands that make lenses for Micro 4/3.
+It is also effortless to adapt and use old analog camera lenses.